|Index: General | Shooting and Recording | Uploading Video | Submitting Form | Technical Support Centre|

 No, we do not accept any video file.
 Please upload your video to YouTube, and submit the video URL to us via the on-line “Video Submission Form”.

-If you encounter problems in uploading videos, you can make reference to the “Video Uploading and Submission of Video URL Procedures (Desktop / Mobile)” and the related demonstration videos, which will be released in mid-October.
+If you encounter problems in uploading videos, you can make reference to the “Video Uploading and Submission of Video URL Procedures (Desktop / Mobile)” and the related demonstration videos, which were released in mid-October.
 The Association will also set up some Technical Service Centres during the submission period to assist competitors to upload the video and complete the Form.

 5. After filling out and submitting the on-line “Video Submission Form”, how can I know that you have received the information of my video?